-- 2. TV Disconnects From Wi-Fi When Turning On
+- Your Sony TV Disconnects From Wi-Fi Right Away When It’s Turned On

 - Wrapping Things Up